Standard Practice for Conditioning Flexible Barrier Materials for Flex Durability

 5.3 This practice does not measure or condition materials for abrasion related to flex failure.

 5.4 Failures in the integrity of one or more of the plies of a multi-ply structure may require alternative testing.
-Supplementary permeation testing using gas or water vapor can be used in conjunction with the flex test to measure the loss of ply integrity.
+Supplementary permeation testing using gas or water vapor can be used in conjunction with the flex conditioning to measure the loss of ply integrity.
 Other test methods may be used after flexing for assessment of presence of pinholes.
 For a list of test methods, refer to Guide F2097.

-FIG. 1 Planar Evolution of Gelbo Shaft Helical Groove 30.70-mm [1.20-in.]
+FIG. 1 Planar Evolution of Gelbo Shaft Helical Groove 30.70 mm [1.20 in.]
 Diameter Shaft

 5.4.1 The various conditions described in this practice are to prevent evaluating a material structure with an outcome of too many holes to effectively count (normally greater than 50), or too few to be significant (normally less than five per sample).
 Material structure, testing basis, and a mutual agreement with specified objectives are to be considered in the selection of conditioning level for testing.